twilson63/zerigo_dns/readme.md

 ## Thanks for contributing

 Thank you to John Axel Eriksson ([github.com/johnae](http://github.com/johnae)) for adding secure option and default, for the Zerigo DNS API.

+Thank you to Anthony Scalisi ([github.com/scalp42](https://github.com/scalp42)) for requesting api change: self.api_key instead self.password

 ## Support